 The International Baccalaureate – Inspiring Individuals

-Authorisation of the IB Middle Years Programme is complete and we are now a *Candidate School for the IB Primary Years and Diploma Programmes.
-This means that we are well along the path to becoming a model school for a progressive approach to the IB across the whole of the school.
+Authorisation of the IB Middle Years and Diploma Programmes is complete, and Preshil is also now a Candidate School for the IB Primary Years Programme.
+This means that Preshil is well along the path to becoming a model school for a progressive approach to the IB across both primary and secondary.
+The IB is an internationally recognised course across 144 countries.

 The International Baccalaureate Primary Years Programme*